Where in Time Is Carmen Sandiego? (game show): Production

 The music on the show was performed by The Engine Crew.
 The music package included the theme song and the songs about clues in the engine room.
 The theme was played in the opening and closing sequences.
 When the contestant was heading for the trail of time, the theme was sometimes edited after the crew sang, "We're on the case" and the villains say, "And they're chasing us through history!" (used in first season).
 In the second season, when the contestant headed for The Trail of Time, the ending was normal instead of the villains singing the end part.
-The show's main theme song was written by Sean Altman of Rockapella and David Yazbek, and is sung by The Engine Crew.
+The show's main theme song was written by Sean Altman of Rockapella and David Yazbek, and is sung by The Engine Crew as the audience claps to the rhythm of the theme song in the first season.
+In the second and final season, the audience remain slient during the theme song, until the Chief calls Kevin's name twice, finally Kevin leaves the room then the audience claps.

 Like its predecessor series, which faced outdated information during its run, the end of every episode had an audible disclaimer from Lynne Thigpen stating that "All historic information has been verified by Encyclopedia Britannica (and was accurate as of the date this program was recorded)." with the recording date shown with the copyright information at the end of each episode.

 The show was funded primarily by the Corporation for Public Broadcasting and by the annual financial support from the viewers/stations of PBS throughout the entire series.
 Delta Air Lines and the National Endowment for Children's Educational Television both provided funding during the show's first season.